Tibetan Community Engagement at UVa

 Academics and community service specialists have complementary expertise, and yet typically do not collaborate closely in Tibetan areas.
 The Tibet Center fosters communication, coordination, and collaboration between higher education institutions and community service organizations to bring maximum benefit to Tibetan communities.
-It works particularly closely with Machik, a non-profit based in Washington DC that focuses on empowering Tibetan communities.
-However, it also collaborates with many other NGOs, and especially domestic NGOs in Tibet.
+We collaborate closely with NGOs and social entrepreneurs that work directly on the ground in Tibet, and especially domestic NGOs on the Tibetan Plateau.

 UVa is a world leader in the creative use of new digital technologies in the humanities, social sciences, and arts.
 The Tibet digital initiatives have been one of the most important components of digital UVa, and have focused on how to use technology to help empower Tibetans to use these powerful new technologies, network people together to work in productive and socially beneficial relationships, and in general to create new intersections of knowledge and community.